-For eligibility in the Kestrel Ridge Apartment complex, the individual must be a lowincome older adult, adult, or transition age young adult who are homeless or at risk of homelessness.
+For eligibility in the Palm Valley Supportive Housing, the individual must be a low-income older adult, adult, or transition age young adult who are homeless or at risk of homelessness.
+Tenants must also be an individual with an untreated or under-treated serious mental illness, or co-occurring disorders (mental illness and substance abuse or mental illness and a developmental disability).
 Individuals may include family members in their request for housing.
-There is a limit to the number of family members that may live with the tenant.
-The limit is based on the size of the unit.
-Tenants must also be an individual with an untreated or under-treated serious mental illness, or co-occurring disorders (mental illness and substance abuse or mental illness and a developmental disability).
+There is a limit to the number of family members that may live with the tenant which is based on the size of the unit.